-The amnesty precludes an assessment for uncollected or unpaid sales or use taxes together with interest or penalty for sales made during the period the seller was not registered.
+When a state provides amnesty, the seller will not be assessed for uncollected or unpaid sales or use taxes or interest or penalty for sales made to purchasers in that state during the period the seller was not registered.
 The amnesty will be granted regardless of “nexus” of the seller if all other requirements are met.

-To obtain amnesty, the seller must use the Streamlined Sale Tax Registration System
+To obtain amnesty, the seller must:

-Article IV, Section 402 SSUTA
+Article IV, Section 402, SSUTA